What is NOT normal?

 3. Scan the patient:

-Figure 1: Scanning technique for pneumonia
+Figure 1: 8 zone technique for interstitial disease

 Introduction